cchosch/playlist-not-bot/README.md

 # configuration

-First, make a discord application and a discord account that you are will to get banned.
-Then, make a discord bot attached to the application.
+First, make a discord application and a discord account that you are willing to get banned.
+Then, make a discord bot attached to that bot.

 You're going to need to enable the Oauth2 values `guilds.join` and `bot` in the url generator section.
 Set the redirect uri to https://www.google.com

-Then, make a `config.json` file in the root folder and put your bot's information, your slave account's (real discord account) token and your desired bot prefix like this:
+Then, run `pip install requests` and `pip install websockets`.
+Also make a `config.json` file in the root folder and put your bot's information, along with the token for the read account and your desired bot prefix like this:

 ```json
 {